Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

 The time dependent expectation value $\langle ({\bf\Delta x}_{i}(t))^2 \rangle_{{\sf eq.~},\beta',\mu', \cdots}$ of the equilibrium system evolves as determined by the Liouvillian ${\hat{\cal{L}}}$.
 Given the character of the different equilibrium phases, one may then anticipate (as is indeed qualitatively consistent with observations \cite{BB}) that intermediate time caging like behavior will arise from the equilibrium ``solid'' phonon like modes from high $\beta'$ (i.e., from the low temperature equilibrium solid) and long time diffusive contributions will be borne from ``fluid'' like modes of low $\beta'$ (high temperature equilibrium fluid).
-Phonon type contributions to the squared displacement $\langle ({\bf \Delta x}_{i}(t))^2 \rangle_{{\sf s.c.~},T,\mu, \cdots}$ may, as in the equilibrium solid, be bounded in size.
+Phonon type contributions to the average squared displacement $\langle ({\bf \Delta x}_{i}(t))^2 \rangle_{{\sf s.c.~},T,\mu, \cdots}$ may, as in the equilibrium solid, be bounded in size and saturate to a fixed constant value at large times $t$.
 These equilibrium crystalline and equilibrium liquid contributions to relaxation dynamics are, respectively, reminiscent of the short time ``beta'' and much longer time ``alpha'' type relaxation processes in supercooled liquids \cite{Cavagna,BB} that in turn may be further cast as known distributions (see \cite{Bello} for a review) of simple relaxation processes.
-The disparate equilibrium solid and fluid like contributions may naturally stem from the distribution of local structures and elastic stresses.
+Disparate equilibrium solid and fluid like contributions naturally stem from a distribution of local structures and associated elastic stresses.
 We will further touch on these in Section \ref{sec:structure}.

-In an analogous manner, one may approximate the behavior of the self part of the van Hove function \cite{BB}.
+We can approximate, in an analogous manner, the self part of the van Hove function \cite{BB}.
 This function provides the probability that the displacement a particle in the supercooled fluid over a time interval $t$ will be equal to ${\bf x}$,